Safeguard your office against burglars, vandals, and… COVID-19? Find out how Verisure’s smart security system can help your business do it all

 What would a hi-tech security alarm setup be without a surveillance camera?

-Verisure’s Cloud Cam Pro is one of your first lines of defence against thieves, vandals, and intruders.
+Verisure’s Cloud Cam Pro is one of the best security cameras for small businesses, and your first lines of defence against thieves, vandals, and intruders.
 Plug it in, and you’ll get HD video – useful for when it comes to proving insurance cases, and prosecuting offenders – streamed live to your smart device.

 There are options for both continuous and manual recording, as well as event-based triggers – allowing your camera to operate on a low-maintenance basis, by recording only when suspicious activity is picked up.